kgermeroth/PopWatch/README.md

 $ python3 web-scraping.py
 ```

 Consider scheduling with cronjobs or similar.
-Note that filepaths in web-scraping.py (lines 37 and 100) may need to be absolute file paths
+Note that filepaths in web-scraping.py (lines 37 and 100) may need to be absolute file paths.

 Run app from the command line:
 ```